AliAskariGithub/AI-Spec-Driven-Book/fullstack/frontend-book/docs/module-2/index.md

 3. **Responsive Testing**: Verify content displays correctly on different devices
 4. **Performance Check**: Confirm page load times are acceptable
 5. **Search Functionality**: Verify that search works for all Module 2 content

+## Quick Test

+import TestSection from '@site/src/components/TestSection';

+<TestSection questions={[
+  {
+    question: "What are the main learning objectives of Module 2?",
+    options: [
+      "Understanding robot kinematics and physical structure including links, joints, and coordinate frames", "Learning about ROS 2 communication patterns",
+      "Programming robot navigation algorithms",
+      "Setting up simulation environments"
+    ],
+    correct: 0,
+    explanation: "Module 2 focuses on understanding robot kinematics and physical structure, including links, joints, coordinate frames, and URDF models for humanoid robots."
+  },
+  {
+    question: "Which of the following is NOT a chapter in Module 2?",
+    options: [
+      "Robot Links, Joints, and Coordinate Frames",
+      "Forward and Inverse Kinematics",
+      "Humanoid Joint Constraints and Motion Limits",
+      "Robot Navigation and Path Planning"
+    ],
+    correct: 3,
+    explanation: "Module 2 consists of four chapters: Robot Links, Joints, and Coordinate Frames; Forward and Inverse Kinematics; Humanoid Joint Constraints and Motion Limits; and Mapping URDF to Real and Simulated Robots.
+Robot Navigation and Path Planning is not part of Module 2."
+  },
+  {
+    question: "What is required as a prerequisite for Module 2?",
+    options: [
+      "Basic programming knowledge only",
+      "Completion of Module 1: The Robotic Nervous System", "Advanced mathematics background",
+      "Robotics hardware experience"
+    ],
+    correct: 1,
+    explanation: "The prerequisites for Module 2 include completing Module 1: The Robotic Nervous System and having basic understanding of ROS 2 concepts."
+  },
+  {
+    question: "What does the acronym URDF stand for?",
+    options: [
+      "Unified Robot Description Format",
+      "Universal Robotics Design Framework",
+      "User Robot Development Format",
+      "Universal Robot Data File"
+    ],
+    correct: 0,
+    explanation: "URDF stands for Unified Robot Description Format, which is used to describe robot models and is covered in Module 2."
+  },
+  {
+    question: "What is the primary purpose of forward kinematics?",
+    options: [
+      "To determine joint angles from desired end-effector positions", "To determine end-effector positions from joint angles", "To calculate robot dynamics",
+      "To plan robot navigation paths"
+    ],
+    correct: 1,
+    explanation: "Forward kinematics calculates the end-effector position and orientation given the joint angles of a robot."
+  }
+]} />